eversterd/PictureNavigator/README.md

 #PictureNavigator
-This is a sample of iOS app
+This is a sample of iOS app called PictureNavigator which has basic funtion to navigate a group of pictures with title and description.